Rosuav/StilleBot/templates/chan_repeats.md

 online at that time.

 NOTE: For greater flexibility and easier management, create a command and have it set to automatically run itself.
-TODO: Describe how to do that easily.
+This can be done through the regular [command editor](commands);
+double-click a command's yellow "When..." box to configure this.

 > Frequency | Command | Output |
 > ----------|---------|--------|-